AA in General Arts & Sciences

 - ENG 120 Critical Writing (4 credits)

-- ENG 201 Writing for the Professions (4 credits)
+- ENG 201 Writing in the Disciplines (4 credits)

 - COM 200 Public Speaking (3 credits)